mashyko/Image-Classifier/README.md

 # Image-Classifier for Tensorflow

-To implement the notebooks using Keras + Tensorflow 2.0, the image data is required , so that image data, such as elephant.jpg,  must be uploaded and located in the 'images' directory: setting the image_path below:
+To implement the notebooks using Keras + Tensorflow 2.0,　such as InceptionV3.ipynb, VGG_ResNet50.ipynb, MobileNet.ipynb

+ the image data is required so that it  must be uploaded and located in the 'images' directory:
-img_path = '/content/drive/My Drive/images/elephant.jpg'

-or

 !git clone https://github.com/mashyko/Image-Classifier/

 # Image Classification for Pytorch

- Cifar_pytorch.ipynb,and  alex_cufar10.ipynb
+ Cifar_pytorch.ipynb,and  alex_cifar10.ipynb

  just run the notebook on the Google Colab.